 INDEPENDENT NON-EXECUTIVE DIRECTOR

-Graham is a founding shareholder and CIO of Whitehelm Capital.
+Graham is a founding shareholder and Chief Executive of Whitehelm Capital.
 Graham joined the team in 1998 and started the firm’s infrastructure business at the time when private ownership of public infrastructure originated globally.

 Since then Graham has led the development of the firm’s investment philosophy and its world-wide asset acquisitions and disposals.
 He has sat on a large number of company boards and has been instrumental in delivering improved operational and financial performance through active asset management.